AdobeDocs/experience-manager-cloud-service.ja-JP/help/implementing/dispatcher/caching.md

 ![CDN](assets/cdnd.png "CDN")

-If there is a concern that the dispatcher cache isn't clearing, contact [customer support](https://helpx.adobe.com/support.ec.html) who can flush the dispatcher cache if necessary.
+If there is a concern that the dispatcher cache is not clearing, contact [customer support](https://helpx.adobe.com/support.ec.html) who can flush the dispatcher cache if necessary.

 The Adobe-managed CDN respects TTLs and thus there is no need fo it to be flushed.
 If an issue is suspected, [contact customer support](https://helpx.adobe.com/support.ec.html) support who can flush an Adobe-managed CDN cache as necessary. -->